Home / Grading Systems / United Kingdom Percentage to Letter

-UK Percentage to Letter Grade – What Classification Will You Get?
+UK Percentage to Letter Grade Converter: What Can Change?

-Convert your UK percentage into a letter grade and see what classification you’ll get and how close you are to the next boundary.
+Convert your UK percentage into a letter grade, check the classification boundary, and see what risk could affect the outcome.

 A UK percentage converts directly into a degree classification based on fixed boundaries: First (70%+), 2:1 (60–69%), 2:2 (50–59%), Third (40–49%), and Fail (below 40%).
 This page helps you map your percentage to the correct letter grade and see how close you are to the next boundary, where small changes can shift your final outcome.
 Use this guide after running the UK Degree Classification Calculator, then cross-check with the UK Weighted Module Average Calculator and the What-If Grade Scenario Simulator before making a progression or classification decision.